kaltura/DeveloperPortalDocs/documentation/PlayKit/TVPAPIStatsPlugin-Android.md

 ### Set the Plugin Configuration to the TVPAPI Stats Plugin

-To ensure that the plugin starts loading, you'll need to set the plugin configuration you created as follows:
+To ensure that the TVPAPI Stats Plugin starts loading, you'll need to set the plugin configuration you created as follows:

 ```
 PlayerConfig config = new PlayerConfig();